A proposal for measuring photon temporal coherence in continuum radiation: Proposal for an initial experiment

 For the test source, the continuum radiation from a hot dense gas or plasma should prove particularly effective.
-The temporal coherence of the photons from such a source would be dominated by collisional broadening.
-Thus, for an empirical test of our proposal, the collision rate needs to be high or, equivalently, the pressure needs to be great enough that the photons have a short enough temporal coherence, such that the resulting $\Delta\nu_{s}$ satisfies the condition of Eq.~\ref{eq:constraint}.
-Fig.~\ref{fig:exp} then illustrates how when the path difference exceeds the coherence length of the photon, there is no interference, even though the narrowness of the bandwidth of the detectors would allow interference fringes with greater path differences, if present, to be seen.
-For an even more decisive `proof of principle', one would repeat the measurement for different pressures whilst keeping the hot gas/plasma at constant temperature.
-We should then find that, as the pressure is increased, fewer fringes are seen, giving then a shorter measured temporal coherence, corresponding to the increased rate of collisions in the gas/plasma.
-Also, of course, there will be a need to compare the measured temporal coherence with the theoretically expected value.
+The photons' temporal coherence from such a source would be dominated by collisional broadening.
+Provided the constraint of Eq.~\ref{eq:constraint} is met, this would be observable in the resulting interference pattern.
+The test is further strengthened by increasing the pressure whilst keeping the source at constant temperature, whereby fewer fringes should then be seen due to the shorter temporal coherence caused by the increased rate of collisions in the gas/plasma.
+Also, of course, there will be a need to compare the observations with theory.
+Alternatively, if one were available, a more appealing source might be that of a clock-triggered photon source.
+Although not a continuum source, it would provide a demonstration of the need to satisfy Eq.~\ref{eq:constraint}.
+And, it does have the advantage of greater control over a source's photon temporal coherence.